nomadgate/behind-the-scenes/content/17-01-2019/index.md

     - gatsby
 ---

+Migrating your Jekyll site to Gatsby can seem very overwhelming, especially if you don't have a lot of experience with React and Gatsby already.

+Don't worry, I was in the exact same position, and it was more doable than it first seemed.

+Plus, you'll have this extensive guide to hold your hand along the way, so for you it will be even easier!

+But before we begin, let's take a step back so you'll understand where I was coming from.

 I was first introduced to the fantastic world of static site generators in 2015 while working for Teleport.

-When I in late 2016 started building out the first proper version of Nomad Gate, I decided to build it with Jekyll, the static site generator created by GitHub founder `TKTKTK`.
+When I in late 2016 started building out the first proper version of Nomad Gate, I decided to build it with Jekyll—the static site generator created by GitHub founder Tom Preston-Werner.

 While Jekyll has served me really well over the years, I've started to notice some of its limitations.